 The best breakfast sandwich in the city for under $7 (you want the Special Breakfast, with eggs, cheese, bacon, avocado, and aioli).
 It’s on a biscuit, and it’s beautiful.
 On a nice morning, sitting on the benches or walking out to Ocean Beach to stuff yourself and watch the surfers is actual perfection.

-Jane has two cafe locations - one on Fillmore and one on Larkin.
-The Fillmore location is busier during the week, so prepare to wait in line, then eat your avocado toast, egg sandwich, granola, or pastry surrounded by athleisure fans, people on their laptops, or both (unlike the Larkin location, the Fillmore one has wifi).
+Jane has three cafe locations - one on Fillmore, one on Larkin, and one on Geary.
+The Fillmore location is busier during the week, so prepare to wait in line, then eat your avocado toast, egg sandwich, granola, or pastry surrounded by athleisure fans, people on their laptops, or both.
 The avocado toast in particular is one of the best around.

 Be here at 7:30, or 8, or whenever it opens on the day you’ve targeted - the line becomes ferocious real damn early.
 There’s something about the phrase “morning bun” that makes it sound healthier than its literal description, “giant sugar-encrusted cinnamon-roll-slash-croissant,” but healthy or not, the morning buns are what you’re here for.
 The almond croissants are pretty great, too, as are the chocolate ones... and the regular ones.
 Not to mention the exceptional bread.